LucoDevro/CAGEcleaner/docs/guide/usage.rst

 Usage
 =====

-Normally, you don't have to choose between remote and local modes. **CAGEcleaner automatically recognises from the cblaster session in which mode it was generated and thus should be dereplicated.**
+Normally, you don't have to choose between remote and local modes. **CAGEcleaner automatically deduces this from the session file.**

 Remote mode
 ------------

-The remote mode does not require other file inputs than your cblaster session.
+The remote mode does not require other file inputs than your session file.
 A dereplication run using default settings can be started as simply as:

 .. code-block:: bash

 	cagecleaner -s session.json

-A slightly more complex example to run CAGEcleaner at 14 cores in full-genome dereplication mode with an identity threshold of 90 % and a coverage threshold of 50 %.
+A slightly more complex example to run CAGEcleaner at 14 cores in full-genome dereplication mode with an identity threshold of 90 % and a coverage threshold of 50 %:

 .. code-block:: bash

 	cagecleaner -s session.json --cores 14 -i 90 -c 50

-A more complicated example to run CAGEcleaner at 14 cores in region dereplication mode with both thresholds at 95 %, adding a sequence margin of 5 kb to both sides of each cluster, discarding clusters that are at a contig edge.
+A more complicated example to run CAGEcleaner at 14 cores in region dereplication mode with both thresholds at 95 %, adding a sequence margin of 5 kb to both sides of each cluster, and discarding clusters that are at a contig edge.

 .. code-block:: bash